 Choosing the right tools for your photo scanning project is the first step to getting great results.
 The equipment you use directly impacts the quality of your digital images.
 From dedicated scanners to the smartphone in your pocket, there’s a solution for every budget.
 Let's walk through the key features, compare hardware, and cover the supplies you’ll need.

-Key Scanner Features
+What Scanner Features Actually Matter?

 For the best quality, use a flatbed scanner.
 This classic style has a glass plate that lets you lay photos flat, preventing damage from sheet-fed scanners.
 It also lets you scan multiple photos at once.
 Pay attention to the optical resolution, measured in dots per inch (DPI).
 A minimum of 600 DPI is a great starting point for high-quality archival scans that capture fine details, allowing you to print or enlarge them later.